IBM/istio101/workshop/exercise-4/README.md

-## Expose the service mesh with the Istio Ingress controller
+# Exercise 4 - Expose the service mesh with the Istio Ingress controller

 The components deployed on the service mesh by default are not exposed outside the cluster.
 External access to individual services so far has been provided by creating an external load balancer on each service.